 Industry-wide surveys are described briefly below.
 If you know you are interested in a specific survey listed below, click on the title and you can obtain a copy of any free report or contact and ordering information for other reports.
 Please contact Adebukola Adeiya at AdeiyaA@api.org if you have questions about any of the industry-wide surveys.

-This is an effort by the Pipeline segment to collect very detailed information about every pipeline incident since 1999.
+Created in 2019, this is an effort by the Pipeline segment to collect data to support the API Pipeline strategic initiatives.
 The Statistical Services group created a client-based software that is dynamically linked to API through the Internet to collect the data.
 The Statistical Services group maintains the software and handles technical support for the effort.
-Contact Hazem Arafa at firstname.lastname@example.org.
+Contact Adebukola Adeiya at AdeiyaA@api.org.

 The Survey of Occupational Injuries, Illnesses and Fatalities in the Petroleum Industry (OII)

-The OII is an annual survey that collects data on Petroleum Industry Occupational Injuries, Illnesses, and Fatalities, both within the United States and internationally, as well as for both employees and contract workers.
-Participants are asked to submit data according to the U.S. Bureau of Labor Statistics (BLS) guidelines.
+The OII was an annual survey that collected data on Petroleum Industry Occupational Injuries, Illnesses, and Fatalities, both within the United States and internationally, as well as for both employees and contract workers.
+Participants were asked to submit data according to the U.S. Bureau of Labor Statistics (BLS) guidelines.
 The “Survey of Occupational Injuries, Illnesses, and Fatalities in the Petroleum Industry: Report to Participants” is available only to participating companies and is available through the OII database website.

-Participation is voluntary and the number of participating companies varies from year to year.
+An aggregate report is available for purchase through our authorized distributor,.
+Participation was voluntary and the number of participating companies varies from year to year.
 Therefore, the reader should exercise caution when using this data to characterize the performance of the industry as a whole.

 SANGEA™ is an emissions estimation software tool for the oil and natural gas industry to quantify greenhouse gas (GHG) emissions and standardize emissions reporting.
 It is based on the 2009 API Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Gas Industry and US EPA Mandatory Reporting Rule Subparts C, P, W and Y, including recent updates (RY2015) to US EPA MRR reporting requirements.
 The software also includes US EPA AP-42 emission factors for criteria pollutants.